hbubley/excel-conversion/README.md

 ## Excel Converter

-This is a simple Node.js application for converting a specific input csv file to JSON format using TypeScript.
+This is a simple Node.js application for converting a specific input CSV file to JSON format using TypeScript.
+The project reads an input CSV file named input.csv, manipulates the data, and produces an output file named output.json.

 ### Prerequisites
 - Node.js (version >= 14.17)